Supermassive black hole formation in the initial collapse of axion dark matter

+Fig.~3 shows that no black hole forms for $j>j_c\sim 0.87$.
+It also implies that black holes of mass less than $10^{-5}$ of the initial overdensity are unlikely because this occurs only for a very small range of $j$ values, $0.85 < j < 0.87$.
+Furthermore, near the cutoff at $j=0.87$ the formation of a black hole would be easily disrupted by the various complications, such as the anisotropy of the infall, that we have neglected.

-The black hole masses that result from the inital collpase of axion overdensities near cosmic dawn are in surprisingly good agreement with observations.
+The black hole masses that result from the initial collapse of axion overdensities near cosmic dawn are in surprisingly good agreement with observations.
 First, the range of black hole masses formed, from approximately $10^5 M_\odot$ to a few times $10^{10} M_\odot$ is the mass range of observed supermassive black holes.
-A cutoff is predicted at low masses.
-Specifially the theory predicts that a black hole mass less than $10^6~M_\odot$ is unlikely on galaxy scales.
-Also, masses larger than $10^{11}~M_\odot$ are unlikey.
+As mentioned already, a cutoff is predicted at low masses.
+Specifically the theory predicts that a black hole mass less than approximately $10^5 M_\odot$ is unlikely on the scale of Milky Way size galaxies.
+Also, black hole masses larger than $10^{11} M_\odot$ are unlikely.
 They occur only in the largest overdensities and only if $\omega_{\rm in}$ is unexpectedly small.
 Second, the predicted supermassive black holes form near cosmic dawn.
 The puzzle of why supermassive black holes appear at high redshifts is removed.
 Although they may merge and accrete later, mergers and accretion are not necessary to explain their size.
 Third, there is a strong correlation between black hole mass and galaxy size.
 On the other hand, for a given galaxy size the black hole mass ranges widely, by a factor hundred or so.
 Both the correlation with galaxy size and the intrinsic variability are in qualitative agreement with observation.
-Fourth, the black holes form for approximately the range of galactic spin parameters expected from tidal torquing.Since there are galaxies with black holes close to the cutoff in $j$, e.g. the Milky Way whose central black hole has mass $4.3 \cdot 10^6 M_\odot$, the theory suggests that there are galaxies without supermassive black hole because their $j$ happens to be larger than the cutoff.
+Fourth, the black holes form for approximately the range of galactic spin parameters expected from tidal torquing.
+Since there are galaxies with black holes close to the cutoff in $j$, e.g. the Milky Way whose central black hole has mass $4.3 \times 10^6 M_\odot$, the theory suggests that there are galaxies without supermassive black hole because their $j$ happens to be larger than the cutoff.
 This too appears consistent with observation.
-For example, the nearby small galaxy M33 appears not to have a supermassive black hole \cite{M33}..
+For example, the nearby small galaxy M33 appears not to have a supermassive black hole \cite{M33}.